awsdocs/aws-client-vpn-user-guide/doc_source/macos-troubleshooting.md

 ### Client cannot create profile<a name="macos-troubleshooting-client-vpn-cannot-create-profile"></a>

 **Problem**
-You get the following error when you try to create a profile using the AWS\-provided client\.
+You get the following error when you try to create a profile using the AWS provided client\.

 ```
 The config should have either cert and key or auth-user-pass specified.